-One of the Bank's wholly-owned subsidiaries (Note 32), BOB Property Holdings Ltd. was incorporated in Nassau, Bahamas on October 8, 2012 and its main activity is to act as a property holding company.
-Another wholly-owned subsidiary of the Bank, BOB Financial Services Inc. was incorporated in Coral Gables, Florida on June 30, 2005 and commenced operations December 10, 2007.
+A wholly-owned subsidiary of the Bank (Note 32), BOB Financial Services Inc. was incorporated in Coral Gables, Florida on June 30, 2005 and commenced operations December 10, 2007.
 The main activities of BOB Financial Services Inc. were the provision of trade financing and other financial services.
-Effective June 30, 2013, the Bank ceased the operations of BOB Financial Services Inc. This subsidiary is presently in voluntary liquidation and the closure process is estimated to be completed during fiscal 2015.
+Effective June 30, 2013, the Bank ceased the operations of BOB Financial Services Inc. This subsidiary was voluntarily dissolved on June 25, 2014.